International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 * Each component gets a UID (Unique Identifier) bound to the service instance.
 * This UID is defined by the operator of the component and provided to the CA with a request for an identity certificate.
 * The UID is a URL referencing the link at which a self-description of this component instance can be received.
+* TODO: Discusscion about UID: Can we define a URL?
+What about non http schemes?
+What about connectors not service http?
 * Each UID is mapped to a key pair which is typically used for TLS but possibly also data signing and other identity proofs.
 * The CA is not required/able to verify that this URL truly offers a valid self-description and utilizes the TLS key for the communication since the URL is typically not yet available as long as the provisioning has not been completed.
 See URI verification below.
 * Each connector is able to verify the correct mapping of URL and utilized TLS key when querying the self-description.